 Dye Sublimated print on Acoustic Panels

-Using a Dye-Sublimation process infuses acoustic panels with the image’s colour and vibrancy.
-This is unlike a traditional printer where ink is laid onto the surface, dye sublimation vapors permeate the surface of the panel.
+Using a Dye-Sublimation process to infuse acoustic panels with the image’s colour and vibrancy.
+This is unlike a traditional printer where ink is laid onto the surface, dye sublimation vapours permeate the surface of the panel.
 The results are crisp and colourful!

 Dye-sublimation printing is a method for transferring a printed image onto a substrate, in this case, the woven polyester acoustic panel.
 The conversion is initiated by heat and controlled with pressure and time.
 The high temperature from a heat transfer press opens the pores of the polymer and allows the gas to enter.
 When the temperature drops, the pores close and the gas reverts to a solid-state.
 The print then becomes part of the polymer.